Skip to content

 MOV vs MP4

 MOV and MP4 are both containers.
 They can hold the same H.264 or HEVC streams.
-What changes is compatibility with the tool on the other end.
-Think of the container as the envelope: the video inside can be identical while one recipient accepts the package and another does not.
+Compatibility with the tool on the other end is what usually fails.

 MOVMP4